Fafnyir/FafnyirUI/README.md

 - This UI is built specifically for use with the ElvUI ecosystem.
 - Missing dependencies will cause visual errors or missing elements.
-- FafnyirMedia contains required textures, fonts, and other shared assets.
+- FafnyirMedia contains required textures, fonts.